No war with Manchester United over Fellaini, insists Martinez

 "That was a disappointment we shared with his club.
 We are working all together, this is not a war [with Manchester United], this is not a situation where we are trying to get revenge over anyone."

-Another United star, Romelu Lukaku, will be rested for the friendly with Iceland as he continues his recovery from a hamstring strain.
+Another United star, Romelu Lukaku, will be rested for Thursday's friendly with Iceland as he continues his recovery from a hamstring strain.

 But Martinez could use the striker against Switzerland as Belgium look to reach the Nations League Finals.